Denilah/CoMA/README.md

-# CodeLLM： A Multilingual Instruction Dataset and large language model on Code.
+# CoLLaMA: A Multilingual Instruction Dataset and Large Language Model for Code
 [![License](https://img.shields.io/badge/License-Apache_2.0-green.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)

-This is the repository for the `CodeLLM`project, which aims to build a multilingual instruction dataset and large language model on Coding tasks.
+This is the repository for the `CoLLaMA`project, which aims to build a multilingual instruction dataset and large language model for coding tasks.

 ## Overview
-As far as we know, at present, the dataset on instruction-tuning's code tasks is relatively messy, single-language, single-programming language, and the variety of tasks covered by the dataset is not wide enough.
-On the other hand, there are few open sourse datasets for instruction tuning in code tasks.
+Current code instruction datasets, which are essential for instruction-tuning tasks, are often disorganized, monolingual, and single-programming language focused, while covering an insufficient variety of tasks.
+Open-source datasets for instruction tuning in coding tasks are also scarce.

 For this end, we propose this project, with the following advantages:
-- 1. Multilingual Dataset: Include code samples from multiple programming languages(Java, Python, C, C#, Go, PHP, JavaScript, Ruby) to create a multilingual dataset.
-At the same time, this dataset also contains code examples in Chinese and English languages.
-This allows the model to learn instructions in different programming language contexts, making it more versatile.
+- 1. Multilingual Dataset: Our dataset incorporates code samples from a multitude of programming languages including Java, Python, C, C#, Go, PHP, JavaScript, and Ruby.
+It also presents code instructions in both Chinese and English, enabling the model to learn in various programming language and spoken language contexts, and thereby enhancing its generalization ability.
-- 2. Task diversity: Expand the dataset to cover a wide range of code trasks, including code summarization, code generation, code search..
-This ensures that the instructions can handle different types of code tasks.
-And include a variety of code tasks with varying complexities and requirements.
-In addition, involve tasks of different levels, such as beginner, intermediate, and advanced, to cover a broad spectrum of programming skills and knowledge.
+- 2. Task diversity: The dataset spans a broad range of coding tasks, such as code summarization, code generation, code search, and others.
+It incorporates tasks with varying complexities and requirements, from beginner to advanced levels.
+This comprehensive approach ensures our instructions can handle different types of coding tasks and covers a broad spectrum of programming skills and knowledge.
-- 3. Multi-programming paradigms: Include code examples that cover different programming paradigms such as procedural, object-oriented, functional, or event-driven programming.
-This will provide a wider range of code tasks for the instruction-tuning model to learn from and generate instructions for.
+- 3. Multi-programming paradigms: The project includes code examples from different programming paradigms, such as procedural, object-oriented, functional, and event-driven programming.
+This wide coverage provides the instruction-tuning model with a varied set of coding tasks to learn from and generate instructions for.
-- 4. Real-world code examples:  Include code snippets or excerpts from real-world projects to provide more realistic and practical code tasks.
-This helps the instruction-tuning model generate instructions that are applicable to real-world scenarios.
+- 4. Real-world code examples: The dataset incorporates code snippets or excerpts from actual projects or forums such as StackOverflow and Github, to present more realistic and practical coding tasks.
+This aids the instruction-tuning model in generating instructions applicable to real-world scenarios.
-- 5. Quality assurance: Ensure the dataset has accurate and high-quality instructions for each code task.
-For example, CodePro extracted from programming posts in Stakoverflow Q&A sites, which is rigorously filtered and cleaned to ensure high quality for use in real Q&A applications.
-Specifically, we first extract high-quality posts based on [CodeMF](https://github.com/hoogang/CodeMF) framework, then use then filter out  QC corpus with “How-to-do-it” type (“How-To-Do-It” type are most relevant to queries for the code search task.) using LR (Linear Regression) classifier, and finally use the SaiHNN framework o distinguish context-independent candidate code that used as  standalone code solutions for programming queries.
+- 5. Quality assurance: We are committed to providing an accurate and high-quality dataset for each coding task.
+For instance, the instruction dataset for code search, extracted from programming posts on Stackoverflow Q&A sites, is rigorously filtered and cleaned to ensure its usability in real Q&A applications.

 The repository contains the following:
 - The `MID_Dataset` used for fine-tuning the model